 The ALT attribute is the description of an image in HTML, that is an alternative text associated to an image.
-It corresponds to a text string shown when it is not possible for the browser to display the image on the screen, for example because you are using a text-based browser or a browser for blind people.
+It corresponds to a text string shown when it is not possible for the browser to display the image on the screen.

 Article marketing is a link-building strategy that consists in publishing articles on specific websites (article marketing and press release websites) to get links to your website.
 These links are inserted in the article itself or in the author’s biography.
 If you want to use this practice, check that the quality of the websites you publish in is not too poor.
 For example, avoid websites with PageRank 0.

 The concept of “author rank” refers to the authoritativeness of an author.
 Nowadays Google considers the authority of a domain to classify its results but, since it is possible to verify the authorship of a piece of content (see relative entry), it is by no means absurd to suppose that in the future Google will also take into account the authors, assigning them a quality score, presumably based on Google+ data, such as comments, +1 and shares.

 Backlinks (also called inbound links) are links that point to your website.
 It is important to keep track of the number of backlinks, since they influence the ranking of your website in search engines.

 Backlink analysis is the process of examining a link to your website, and those to your competitors’ websites, to determine how authoritative it is in Google’s eyes.
 In general, if a website receives many links, it is considered authoritative and will have a greater probability of ranking well in search engines.

 Black hat SEO refers to those aggressive search engine optimisation techniques that violate Google webmaster guidelines.
 Among the most well-known activities of black hat SEO are hidden text and links, gateway pages (also known as doorway pages), cloaking, keyword stuffing, desert scraping and link spam.